 All adults involved in Scouting and involved with either a uniformed role or serving on Group or District Executive roles will need to undergo training.
 The level of training required depends on the appointment and is modular based.

-For details of all training courses, see the District Calendar until the East Region web site is back on-line.
-For further details contact the Organiser for the event.
+For details of all local training courses, check the Regional Facebook page under 'Files' For further details contact the Organiser for the event.
 Catherine-Ann Ness is the District Adult Training Advisor who should be contacted to go on any course.

 Some of the training events, notable outdoor pursuits, are run by the Lochore Outdoor Education Centre run by Fife Council.
 On this site, you can download a PDF file detailing all their courses.

 Although fees are payable for these courses, Fife Council may give 1/3 as a grant on application from leaders who will use the skills learned for the benefit of young persons.
-In the same way, the SHQ Developement Fund will offer another 1/3, with the East Scotland Region picking up the remaining costs.
-Note: Application for funding must be made and granted before the course starts, so apply in good time.
+In the same way, the SHQ Developement Fund may offer another 1/3.
+The East Scotland Region may pick up the remaining costs.
+Note: Application for any funding must be made and granted before the course starts, so apply in good time.

 Minibus (D1) and Trailer (E) Training, is currently ongoing.
 Contact Wullie Clark on 01383 830789 or email@example.com

 This page has been validated to HTML 4.01 Transition standards.
 For further details of this validation scheme, visit http://validator.w3.org